 Question 1: “Do you think global warming is happening?”

 Over what time horizon?
 Since the little ice age ended?
 During the respondent’s adult lifetime?
 Without knowing this information, the responses are meaningless.
 Due to the Recency Effect, people tend to remember recent events best — and overweight their significance.
-That does not work well when asked about science, but works very well for hunter-gathers on the African veld.
+That does not work well when asked about climate change, but works very well for hunter-gathers on the African veld.
 It is hard-wired into us, and well-designed surveys take that into account.

 Question 1.3: “Assuming that global warming is happening, do you think it is mostly human caused?”